 – 2 Tablespoons icing sugar (for dusting)

 – 1 Tablespoon butter (for greasing tin)

 Preheat oven to 175oC

-Finely grind raw almonds (or grab your shop-bought ground almonds) and place in a bowl with the caster sugar, lemon zest and cinnamon.
+Finely grind raw almonds (or grab your shop-bought ground almonds) and place them in a bowl with the caster sugar, lemon zest, and cinnamon.
 Stir with a fork till well blended.

 Add eggs one by one and splash of brandy (optional), mixing to blend evenly with a wooden spoon or rubber spatula.

 Grease a 22cm tart/quiche tin (preferably a silicone one or one with a removable bottom, for easy removal after baking).

 Pour the mixture evenly into the tin and bake at 170o for 50 minutes, until toasted golden.